 Visitor:'Excuse me, I'm looking for the Yorkshire Insurance Building, do you know where it is?'

-Now that you understand the ask for/give directions vocabulary, practice it by describing different routes on the maps in English or by decribing how to get to your office or house.
+Now that you understand the ask for/give directions vocabulary, practise it by describing different routes on the maps in English or by decribing how to get to your office or house.